How to Design a Corporate Website

 You want to work with people you know who would listen to your opinions yet be confident enough to provide what they think are better suggestions.
 After all, they are the designers.

 Don’t rush your selection process.
 Do your homework and learn as much as you can about the “candidates.”
 Your website is too essential to be handed to just anyone.

 As discussed earlier, a corporate website is different from a promotional one, which means it should target a different audience.

 It should appeal to multiple types of guests.
-Remember that you are not creating a website for potential customers alone but stakeholders, investors, potential employees, and even competitors.
+Remember that you are not creating a website for potential customers alone but for stakeholders, investors, potential employees, and competitors.

 This is why you should carefully consider your target audiences when you design your website and create content.
 For instance, instead of having product pages, you could dedicate a page for complete financial reports and one that could serve as a staff resource.